kyletrojahn/kyletrojahn.github.io/research.md

   <li>Examined political participation in coastal communities negatively affected by climate change and social inequality</li>
   <li>Conducted fieldwork with the research team to conduct additional interviews and focus groups with policymakers,
 leaders, and residents related to issues raised during the public comment periods</li>
+  <li>Created an original data set on local political participation in selected counties</li>
+  <li>Adapted the Comparative Agendas Project codebook to the local level on climate and social issues</li>
 </ul>
   </p>
   </details>